 Roses: Taste Floral with a Hint of Green Apples and Strawberries

 Roses have delicate, surprisingly sweet petals and are often used to add a mild floral flavor to recipes.
-Roses have a flavor reminiscent of tart green apples and berries.
+They have a flavor reminiscent of tart green apples and berries.
 Darker varieties have a more prominent taste than lighter ones, but almost all roses are edible.

 The petals of the roses are edible and make incredible rose petal jams, syrups, candied rose petals, and rose petal tea.